Loyal (Chris Brown song): Critical reception

 The song was met with positive reviews.
 Brad Wete of Billboard praised the track for its "anthemic" hook, and "playful" instrumental.
 The Guardian said that "Loyal" exemplifies how "Brown’s amorality, trust issues and joyless acquisitiveness have occasionally made for unwittingly spellbinding songs".
 Vices writer Slava Pastuk defined "Loyal" as "the perfect song", saying that "the beauty of this song" is that "it's evil as s**t, but you can't help but like it anyway.
-Just like Chris Brown", stating that it "could only be made by someone who is so deeply imperfect, that you take everything he's saying to heart", adding that "if you look past the glossy veneer of misandry, you see that the song acts as a cautionary tale for men who are foolish enough to try to pursue the same women that will run into Chris Brown at some point in their lives".
+Just like Chris Brown", stating that it "could only be made by someone who is so deeply imperfect, that you take everything he's saying to heart", adding that "if you look past the glossy veneer of misandry [sic], you see that the song acts as a cautionary tale for men who are foolish enough to try to pursue the same women that will run into Chris Brown at some point in their lives".

 HotNewHipHop called the track a "worthy addition to the impressive body of work Chris Brown has been developing over the years".
 Complex defined “Loyal” a "catchy" track "drenched in ego and materialism".
 HipHopDX found Nic Nac's production on the song to be similar to DJ Mustard's production style.
 XXL called it a "record-breaking" song, finding it to be an "up-tempo" and "dance driven record".
 The Los Angeles Times affirmed that on the song Brown "pairs his coarsest, most mean-spirited thoughts", praising "Loyal" for its "sleekest, most irresistible beats".
 Stereogum, while reviewing Brown's X album, highlighted the song, saying that "the glaringly hypocritical yet musically brilliant “Loyal” still makes me feel terrible for losing myself in its playful neon twirls".

 Music video

 In February 2014, the music video for the album version, directed by Chris Brown, was shot at Universal City Walk with Lil Wayne and Tyga.
-The clip was recorded while Brown was in a rehab facility, with the singer being allowed to leave from 11 to 11 to film the video.
+The clip was recorded while Brown was in a rehab facility, with the singer being allowed to leave from 11 a.m. to 11 p.m. to film the video.
 On March 21, 2014, Brown announced that the music video would be released on March 24, 2014.
 Then as planned, the music video for the album version of the song was released that day.
-Singer Ty Dolla $ign, who co-wrote the song, as well as fellow singers Usher and Trey Songz make cameo appearances in the video.
+Singer Ty Dolla $ign, who co-wrote the song, as well as fellow singers Usher and Trey Songz made cameo appearances in the video.
 On August 25, 2020, the video passed one billion views on YouTube, becoming Brown's first music video to do so.